mature-man-testosterone-replacement-therapy

 • Estrogen (another hormone) levels

-• Androgen receptors saturation ( required for proper absorption of testosterone in the Cells)
+• Androgen receptor saturation ( required for proper absorption of testosterone in the Cells)

 Androgenix

-Androgenix Advance Health and Wellness Center offers you a safe, secure, positive environment to discuss your concerns without embarrassment.
+Androgenix Advance Health and Wellness Center provides a safe, secure, and positive environment for discussing your concerns without embarrassment.
 We can help you understand the potential benefits of hormone replacement therapy.
 Our staff will help you every step of the way.
 Contact us today and feel better.